Who: EnvEast DTP

 EnvEast is a Doctoral Training Partnership (DTP) led by the University of East Anglia’s world-renowned School of Environmental Sciences.
 It brings together expertise from universities and research centres to address important challenges faced by contemporary society.
 It provides multidisciplinary training to a new generation of science and business leaders working within environmental sciences.

-Our Glorious Leader Phil (Winning Team)
+Our Glorious Leader Phil (Winning team)

-Phil Lamb, University of East Anglia (research)
+Leaders: Gerry Ormanova, Freelance Illustrator (creative); Phil Lamb, University of East Anglia (research)

 This team was tasked with communicating the sustainability of seafood.
 They used animation to convey the lifecycle of a tuna sandwich, including bold graphics and clear numerical data.
 The team worked together to first storyboard their movie and added informative copy to create a compelling film with a nautical design.

-Explosive Earth (2nd Place)
+Explosive Earth (2nd place)

-Jennifer Woods, University of Cambridge (research)
+Leaders: Jon Bliss, MADE Agency (creative); Jennifer Woods, University of Cambridge (research)

 Team Explosive Earth’s topic was volcanoes which are caused not by shifting tectonic plates but my the flow of magma within the Earth’s crust.
 A series of slides were put together for this presentation, each featuring simple eye-catching diagrams explaining each step of the volcanic eruption.
 The Icelandic lava field Holuhraun was used as a case study to more concretely illustrate these concepts.
-There was also an accompanying YouTube channel to this project.

-Damian Smith, University of East Anglia (research)
+Leaders: Michael Stiff, animator (creative); Damian Smith, University of East Anglia (research)

 Bugs Life created an animation to portray the reproductive lives of insects, specifically fruit flies.
 They referred to a particular study which had been carried out previously, using distinctive angular graphics and bar graphs to illustrate their points.
 A voiceover accompanied the film to clearly explain the significance of the study.

-Cristina Pereira, University of East Anglia (research)
+Leaders: Hannah Broom, Norwich University of the Arts (creative); Cristina Pereira, University of East Anglia (research)